The information below is based on the 2019/20 financial year.

 What are Differential Rates?

-This year the City introduced Differential Rating whereby a separate rate in the dollar is applied to different uses or categories of land.
+Last year the City introduced Differential Rating whereby a separate rate in the dollar is applied to different uses or categories of land.
 This is considered to be a fairer distribution of costs across property types by enabling the City to vary the impact of rates on different categories of land to ensure an equitable contribution of the rating burden.

 A separate rate in the dollar will be charged for the following three (3) categories: